-- Increasing the cost of auditing your business since the auditor will have no other choice but to collect these documents on their own.
+- Increase the cost of auditing your business since the auditor will have no other choice but to collect these documents on their own.

 - Incurring hefty fines stemming from non-compliance if you were to fail a self-assessment or audit.
 Having tested your controls and remediated any flaws will eliminate any chances of non-compliance, making it easy to obtain your ROC or validation.

-- In the worst-case scenario, you might lose your rights to accept any credit card payments as a business, which can be a crippling blow in the digital age.
+- In the worst-case scenario, you might lose your right to accept any credit card payments as a business, which can be a crippling blow in the digital age.